shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-1-EntraConnect-setup/README.md

     ![alt text](pics/adsyncservice.png)

 ### Verify
-1. go to https://entra.microsoft.com/#view/Microsoft_AAD_Devices/DevicesMenuBlade/~/Devices/menuId/Overview and look for your onboarded devices, they should be listed as "*Microsoft Entra hybrid joined*" under the "*Join type*" column (it takes time for the "Registration: Pending" state to finish)
+1. go to https://entra.microsoft.com/#view/Microsoft_AAD_Devices/DevicesMenuBlade/~/Devices/menuId/Overview and look for your onboarded devices, they should be listed as "*Microsoft Entra hybrid joined*" under the "*Join type*" column (it takes time for the "Registered: Pending" state to finish)

 2. go to https://entra.microsoft.com/#view/Microsoft_AAD_UsersAndTenants/UserManagementMenuBlade/~/AllUsers/menuId/ and look for users 1-5, they should be listed as "*Yes*" under the "*On-premise sync enabled*" column